emckean/Pig-Latin-bot/README.md

  3. Zip the files in this directory: `zip -r -X "bot.zip" *`
  4. Create your OpenWhisk action: `wsk action create YOURACTIONNAME --kind nodejs:6 bot.zip`
  5. Check to see if your action has been created: `wsk action list`
- 6. Create a URL for your action: `wsk api-experimental create /YOURURLNAME get YOURACTIONNAME` (This creates a GET endpoint that will call your OpenWhisk function.)
+ 6. Create a URL for your action: `wsk api-experimental create /YOURURLNAME get YOURACTIONNAME` (This creates a GET endpoint that will call your OpenWhisk function.
+More info on this *experimental* feature is [here](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_apigateway.html#openwhisk_apigateway).)
  7. You should get a response like: `ok: created API /YOURURLNAME GET for action YOURACTIONNAME` and then a long https url
  8. You can get that URL again anytime by using the `wsk api-experimental list` command.